 Ubuntu 22.04.1 LTS

-Download the latest LTS version of Ubuntu, for desktop PCs and laptops.
-LTS stands for long-term support — which means five years, until April 2027, of free security and maintenance updates, guaranteed.
+The latest LTS version of Ubuntu, for desktop PCs and laptops.
+LTS stands for long-term support — which means five years of free security and maintenance updates, guaranteed until April 2027.

 Recommended system requirements: